 K’s for R U OK? is an opportunity for you to connect with others and build good habits.
 Ask for support and share your progress with us (#ksforruok) and the world!
 You’re doing something epic.
 Be proud and share it out LOUD.
 Every step you take and every conversation you have brings us closer to a world where we’re connected and protected from suicide.

-Why are you supporting R U OK?
+What drew you to K’s for R U OK?

-What were your highlights of K’s for R U OK? in 2021?
+What were your highlights of K’s for R U OK? in 2022?

 What were the hardest parts for you?